serc-iiith/site/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
-          - Principal Investigators
+          - Faculty
-          - Researchers
+          - PhD Students
+          - MS by Research Students
-          - Grad Students
+          - Honors Students
-          - Administration
+          - BTP Students
-          - Visitors
+          - Research Interns
           - Alumni
       sort_by: Params.last_name
       sort_ascending: true